Skip to Content

 • Although the eastern subspecies of the Northern Flicker is often called a “Yellowhammer”, this is actually the official name of a common bunting species from western Europe.

-• The Northern Flicker is the only Woodpecker species in North America that often feeds on the ground.
+• The Northern Flicker is the only member of the woodpecker family in North America that often feeds on the ground.
 It does this to forage for one of its favorite food items; ants.

 • Northern Flickers that live west of the Rocky Mountains have reddish coloring under their wings and in the tail, and not the bright yellow of the “Yellowhammer”.
 Hybrids of these two types of Northern Flickers occur in the Great Plains just east of the Rocky Mountains.

-• The Northern Flicker is the only Woodpecker species in North America colored in different shades of brown.
-These earthy hues with black markings help camouflage the Flicker as it forages on the ground.
+• The Northern Flicker is the only Woodpecker species in the United States colored in different shades of brown.
+These earthy hues with black spots help camouflage the Flicker as it forages on the ground.

 Northern Flicker